dijital20/pytexas2024-plugins/docs/3_plugin_decorator.md

 I've established methods for the events which are automatically called, so the ABC should define those methods and their signatures.

+Then I'd create a concrete implementation, which implements the ABC, but on its own, doesn't do anything.

 ```python
 import logging